Product: Report of Solar-Geophysical Activity

 Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 Space Weather Prediction Center and the U.S. Air Force.

 Joint USAF/NOAA Report of Solar and Geophysical Activity

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low.
+Solar Activity Forecast: Solar activity is expected to remain at very low levels.

 IV.
 Penticton 10.7 cm Flux